 The future.
 You have more to look forward to than most of the earth’s population.

 Your computer.
 That’s right: the cursed keyboard where you spend so much time is a blessing.
 You live in the Internet age and can share your art with the world.
 Remind yourself how lucky you are to have it as a marketing tool.

 Libraries and museums.
 You can check out free books from your local library and almost anything through interlibrary loan.
 Likewise, museums are a cheap source of entertainment and brain food and many of them have free entry on designated days.

 Video rentals and online viewing.
 You can order almost any art film through Netflix these days.
 Check out Camille Claudel, How to Draw a Bunny, and the PBS art:21 series.

 Watch some terrific videos online just by searching for your favorite artist or topic.
 This analysis of a Barnett Newman painting is very interesting.
 (Look up other videos on that site while you’re there.)

 Community.
-We may never meet face to face, but I am grateful that you invite the Art Marketing Action newsletter into your inbox each week, that you comment on the Art Biz Blog, and that we interact on Facebook.
+We may never meet face to face, but I am grateful that you invite my newsletter into your inbox each week, that you comment on the Art Biz Blog, and that we interact on Facebook.